chakrabortyrajatsubhra/chakrabortyrajatsubhra.github.io/README.md

 ## 💡 News

+- New paper released 🔥 [LLAVIDAL: Benchmarking Large Language Vision Models for Daily Activities of Living](https://arxiv.org/abs/2406.09390).
+Have a look at the website- [LLAVIDAL](https://adl-x.github.io)
 - [Multiview Aerial Visual Recognition (MAVREC): Can Multi-view Improve Aerial Visual Perception?](https://arxiv.org/abs/2312.04548) paper got accepted in [CVPR 2024](https://cvpr.thecvf.com)!!
 Check out the website for [MAVREC](https://mavrec.github.io).
 See you soon Seattle!

 ## 📐Organizer
 - Seminar Organizer for ITSC 8699 -Graduate Resaerch Seminar  @ University of North Carolina Charotte.
 (If you are willing to present your work you can contact me)